 Datamath TI-2510 could be easily distinguished from the other members of the

 Datamath family.
-This one is coloured in a lighter beige compared to the
+This one is colored in a lighter beige compared to the

-Another great difference to the original TI-2500 Version 3 design is the absence of rechargable batteries.
+Another great difference to the original TI-2500 Version 3 design is the absence of rechargeable batteries.